atilvural/n8n-workflows/saas-ideas/README.md

 - Ideas are saved into saas_ideas table.
 - Marks processed posts.

+### Idea Approver (New Feature)
+A new feature has been added to streamline the review process.
+The workflow now sends Discord messages to a designated channel, allowing you to review ideas directly without needing to access the database.
+Note: The channel IDs in the workflow are placeholders and must be updated with your actual channel IDs to use this feature.

+### Discord Integration (Optional)
+If you'd like to use Discord to approve or disapprove ideas, you can create a Discord bot.
+The bot can send generated ideas to a specific channel for review and update their status based on user feedback.

 ### Requirements
 - MySQL database access.
 - Google Gemini API key (for AI analysis).